David Nott: Personal life

 In 2014 he had lunch with the Queen.
 When he found it difficult to speak about his traumatic experiences, she put him at ease by inviting him to take twenty minutes (and some dog biscuits) to befriend her corgis.

-In 2016 Nott was a guest on BBC Radio 4's Desert Island Discs: his music choices included "Gimme Shelter" by The Rolling Stones' and "Fix You" by Coldplay, his favourite being "Good Golly, Miss Molly" by Little Richard.
-His book choice was Kallimni Arabi Mazboot, to help him learn Arabic.
+In 2016 Nott appeared on BBC Radio 4's Desert Island Discs.
 Also in 2016 he spoke of his Christian faith on BBC1's Victoria Derbyshire.

-In 2020 he appeared in Christmas University Challenge in the Manchester team which was beaten in the final by The Courtauld Institute of Art.
+In 2020 he appeared in Christmas University Challenge in the Manchester team.